diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 Finding such straight paths for real-life datasets like images is of course much less straightforward.
 But the conclusion remains the same: The optimal integration method depends on the data and the models prediction.

-Two important takeaways from determinstic sampling:
+Two important takeaways from deterministic sampling:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1.
 DDIM is equivalent to the flow matching sampling, and is invariant to a linear scaling to the noise schedule. </p>